Binary may refer to any of the following:

 The image is an example of some binary humor (joke) via a famous saying on many geek t-shirts.
 Those who can read binary realize this quote says, "There are only two types of people in the world: Those who understand binary and those who don't."
 In the binary system, 10 is two, not the decimal number ten.

 Convert text into binary

-Use the below convert tool to convert any text into binary.
+The following tool converts any text into binary.

-2. While in a ftp session, binary, is also a command that switches the file transfer mode to binary.
-See the how to use ftp help page for information about binary and other FTP commands, see: How to use FTP from a command line.
+2. In an FTP session, binary is a command that switches the file transfer mode to binary.
+For information about binary and other FTP commands, see: How to use FTP from a command line.

-Also see: .BIN, Base, BCD, Binary file, Bit, Decimal, Hexadecimal, Least significant bit, Machine language, Most significant bit, Native language, Negation, Nibble, Octal, OFF, ON, Qubit, Two's complement
+Base, BCD, .BIN, Binary file, Bit, Decimal, Hexadecimal, Least significant bit, Machine language, Most significant bit, Native language, Negation, Nibble, Octal, OFF, ON, Qubit, Software terms, Ternary, Two's complement